hiephoangt/Sales-Analysis-Dashboard---Tableau-Project/README.md

 - **Dashboard Design**: Focused on clarity, interactivity, and storytelling to engage stakeholders.

 ## How to View
 To view the dashboards, you can access the Tableau workbooks or the Tableau Public link [insert Tableau Public link if applicable].
+Below is the link to your dashboard: [Sales Dashboard](https://github.com/hiephoangt/Sales-Analysis-Dashboard---Tableau-Project/blob/main/Sales%20Dashboard.twb).